enebular/enebular-runtime-agent/tools/updater/README.md

 This utility can be used to easily update a version of eneblar-agent previously installed on Debian based systems with enebular-agent's install script to the latest version available.

-The updater itself is a Node.js application, but a bash script is also provided which allows the updater to be run quickly in just one step.
+The updater itself is a Node.js application, but a bash script (update script) is also provided which allows the updater to be run quickly in just one step.

 ## Update Options